airbnb/lottie-ios/README.md

 [self.view addSubview:animation];
 ```

-Lottie supports the iOS `UIViewContentModes` aspectFit and aspectFill
+Lottie supports the iOS `UIViewContentModes` aspectFit, aspectFill and scaleFill

 You can also set the animation progress interactively.
 ```objective-c